jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 files in their phishing attempts is a new trend that OverWatch has been monitoring closely.
-CrowdStrike Intelligence has assessed that adversaries began making the shift to using ISO files in response to Microsofts announcement that it would begin disabling internet\- enabled macros in Office documents by default.
+CrowdStrike Intelligence has assessed that adversaries began making the shift to using ISO files in response to Microsoft’s announcement that it would begin disabling internet\- enabled macros in Office documents by default.
-OverWatch observed malicious actors already adapting their operations well ahead of the planned patches that began rolling out in April 2022, with an increase in ISO delivery starting in late 2021 early 2022\.
-This modus operandi has impacted the technology, healthcare, mining and media verticals particularly but has been seen sporadically throughout many other verticals.
+OverWatch observed malicious actors already adapting their operations well ahead of the planned patches that began rolling out in April 2022, with an increase in ISO delivery starting in late 2021/ early 2022\.
+This modus operandi has impacted the technology, healthcare, mining and media verticals particularly — but has been seen sporadically throughout many other verticals.
 Verticals Discussed in
 This Feature:
 ISO 9660 is the standard file system for CD\-ROMs.
-This international standard gave rise to the term ISO\-image, which is essentially a digital copy of a disc, including a full and intact file structure.
+This international standard gave rise to the term “ISO\-image,” which is essentially a digital copy of a disc, including a full and intact file structure.
 ISO\-images are widely used today to distribute large programs or software to include operating systems.
 ISO\-images can be mounted by use of a virtual optical disk drive, which can then be interacted